 We are now actively monitoring for infringing use of this website’s content.
 Infringing sites may be taken down in accordance with the Digital Millennium Copyright Act, 17 U.S.C.
 512(c).
 Owners of infringing websites may be liable for civil and/or criminal penalties if content is not removed.

-CinemaTechnic DOES NOT offer service for the 16BL.
+NOTE: CinemaTechnic DOES NOT support the 16BL.
 I do not reccomend that you purchase used 16BL cameras due to the difficulty servicing them and unavailabilty of spare parts.
-The very limited number of technicians that know how to service them is also a factor.
+The very limited number of technicians that know how to service them and are not yet retired is also a factor.
 I reccomend you consider the ARRI 16SR-I or 16SR-II instead.

 Introduced in 1965, the 16 BL is ARRI’s first silent 16mm camera.
 This model was originally designated the 16Q (Q for Quiet), and was renamed before it became available for purchase in early 1965.